 3) Complaining that you didn’t get into Berghain.

-This popular club, dubbed as one of the coolest club in the world, is notoriously difficult to gain admittance to – especially for Berlin tourists.
-You can try whatever the local blogs tell you – wearing black clothing from head to toe, refraining from speaking, keeping a straight face, coming alone, arriving sober, memorizing the club’s playlist in advance etc. but chances are, they’re still going to refuse you entry.
+This popular club, dubbed as one of the coolest clubs in the world, is notoriously difficult to gain admittance to – especially for Berlin tourists.
+You can try whatever the local blogs tell you like wearing black clothing from head to toe, refraining from speaking, keeping a straight face, coming alone, arriving sober, memorizing the club’s playlist in advance etc. but chances are, they’re going to refuse you entry.
 Don’t worry about it too much, as most of us can’t get in either.
 It’s just one of those “Berlin things”.
 Take yourself to any other club around the city and have a way better time or if you’re really evil like me, stand off to the side, and watch people get rejected one after another.
+It’s really quite comical.

 4) Expecting that you can use your credit or bank cards everywhere.